 Airline: United or Air Canada

-Transfer Capital One Points to the Aeroplan (Air Canada) Program.
-Since Air Canada is a member of Star Alliance, you can use Aeroplan Miles to book on any Star Alliance partner, including United which flies to Hawaii.
+Transfer Capital One Miles to the Aeroplan (Air Canada) Program.
+Capital One miles become Aeroplan miles when transferred to the Air Canada (Aeroplan) Frequent Flier program.
+Since Air Canada is a member of Star Alliance, you can use Aeroplan Miles to book on any Star Alliance partner, including United, which flies to Hawaii.

-25,000 miles one-way in business class from West Coast of the U.S. & Canada.
+25,000 miles one-way in business class from the West Coast of the U.S. & Canada to Hawaii.

 4. Capital One Transfer Partner: British Airways Executive Club